Making Tax Digital for Income Tax

 How to Prepare

-Self-employed businesses and landlords with annual business or property income above £10,000 will need to follow the rules for MTD for Income Tax from their next accounting period starting on or after 6 April 2024.
+Self-employed businesses and landlords with annual gross business or property income above £10,000 will need to follow the rules for MTD for Income Tax from their next accounting period starting on or after 6 April 2024.
 General partnerships are likely to be mandated into the regime from 6 April 2025, with more complex partnerships (LLPs and those with corporate partners) following at a later date.
-It is expected corporation tax will become digital in 2026.)
+It is expected corporation tax will become digital in 2026.

 Making Tax Digital (MTD) is a government initiative to modernise HMRC’s tax system, with the aim of making the whole process of administrating tax simpler and more efficient.
 All of your tax information will be in one place (your digital account) and you will be able to pay tax based on your business activity during the year.
 You can upload and update your tax account in real time.

 If you own a business, you are self-employed and you pay income tax, national insurance, VAT or corporation tax, then it is quite likely you will be affected.
 This means you could be required to keep track of your tax affairs digitally using MTD compatible software, and to update HMRC at least quarterly via your digital tax account.
 Eventually this will abolish the annual tax return.
 This will be the law and there will be penalties for non-compliance.

 MTD for income tax should become law from 6 April 2024.
 MTD for income tax will apply to self-employed, partnerships and to those who receive income from property, with gross income from these sources combined above a threshold of £10,000.
-General partnerships will not be required to join MTD for ITSA until the tax year beginning in April 2025, while the date other types of partnerships will be required to join will be confirmed in the future.
+Partnerships will need to be compliant by 2025.

 The Government is running a pilot scheme where businesses can use the online service for Making Tax Digital for Income Tax.
 Click here if you would like to sign up.